CPBach/DAWController/README.md

 **DAWController** is a project started two years ago with the goal to provide a software framework for AVR-microcontrollers to be able to use old analog controllers and turn them into MIDI-controllers.
 This is done by using the AVR's intern AD-converter to discretize voltage on the resistors and then turning it into MIDI-messages.
 To be able to measure a large amount of resistors, we use Multiplexer-ICs.
+Every knob/slider/switch is configurable with a custom MIDI-message-number.

 As it stands, we are supporting some HD44870 based LCD's with Peter Fleurys Library.